 This article will guide you through the start to finish process of manually creating a trust profile.
-There is a downloadable training workbook at the bottom of this article.
 If you have a large number of trusts (or corporate trustee companies) please see our article for more information on our bulk import process.

 Things to prepare before setting up your trust

 To speed up the process of setting up your trust in Connectworks it’s a good idea to compile key information in one place.

 The excel template pictured below covers the key information you'll require during set up and is available to download and complete for each trust (just click the link & download using the "File" menu).

 Refer to the original trust deed (and any variations to the deed) to gather the information.
 However, missing details can still be added directly into the trust once loaded in Connectworks.

 If your trust has an active (i.e. not retired) corporate trustee company, it is important to load this into Connectworks prior to setting up your trust.
 Importing the company first enables you to link the company to its associated trust/s and create an accurate record of the roles held by the company.
 Corporate trustee companies are free of charge to manage within Connectworks when there is an associated trust subscribed.

 NB.
 If there is no active corporate trustee company skip this step and move on to section 3.
 Manually create a trust